-Operational dashboards are a type of dashboards that display entire BIRT files, selected parts of BIRT files, and external content as gadgets on a web page.
+Operational dashboards display entire BIRT files, selected parts of BIRT files, and external content as gadgets on a web page.
 Each gadget displays its contents in a column or free form layout on the dashboard, as shown in Figure 3-1.